inconvergent/gridfont/README.md

 into position before starting each path.

-### Relative motions
+### Relative Moves

 The following commands are allowed:

-     Q   N   E
+     p   N   t
        \ | /
-     r - o - R    <-- o is the current position of the cursor / | \
+     L - o - R    <-- o is the current position of the cursor / | \
-     e   n   q
+     e   S   q

 Any integer after a direction command is interpreted as the length of the step, otherwise the step size is 1.
 You can also use two integers separated by a comma.
 For instance `q2,3` will move the cursor two steps to the right, and three steps down.
-Similarly `Q2,3` will move the cursor two steps left, and three steps up.
+Similarly `p2,3` will move the cursor two steps left, and three steps up.

-### Absolute moves
+### Absolute Moves

 The following absolute moves are allowed